 Windsor-Essex is the cross-border hub of research and innovation, where dynamic and life-changing discoveries are made.
 Our proximity to Detroit opens opportunities for cross-border medical research studies, a diverse population for clinical trials and a direct link between Canadian and U.S. health networks.
-We work together to expand our medical equipment and device manufacturing, clinical trials and nutraceutical development for the benefit of our community.
+We work together to expand our medical equipment and device manufacturing, nutraceutical/pharmaceutical development and clinic trials for the benefit of our community.

 Sector highlights